cgallimore25/GSU-CAS-LaTeX-dissertation/README.md

 for /f "delims=" %i in (required_packages.txt) do tlmgr install %i
 ```

-For MacOS/Linux, you can try these `bash` commands:
+For MacOS/Linux, you can try these `bash` commands from the project dir:

 ```bash
 while read package; do